Updated - 16.9.23

 We have a strong whole school approach and integral to our school vision, aims and values is the use of a ‘common language’ that promotes mutual respect, tolerance, diversity, communication and responsibility.
 We have a rich Moral, Spiritual and Cultural curriculum that offers a wide range of opportunities for children to learn about similarities and differences.

-In 2011 the Government set out its definition of British Values in the Prevent Duty.
+The Government set out its definition of British Values in the Prevent Duty.
 These values, such as democracy, following the rules of law, individual liberty and mutual respect and tolerance of those of different faiths and beliefs.